Racial segregation in the United States: New Deal era

-The New Deal of the 1930s was racially segregated; black people and whites rarely worked alongside each other in New Deal programs.
+The New Deal of the 1930s as a whole was racially segregated; Black people rarely worked alongside whites in New Deal programs.
 The largest relief program by far was the Works Progress Administration (WPA); it operated segregated units, as did its youth affiliate, the National Youth Administration (NYA).
-Black people were hired by the WPA as supervisors in the North; of 10,000 WPA supervisors in the South, only 11 were black.
-Historian Anthony Badger argues, "New Deal programs in the South routinely discriminated against black people and perpetuated segregation."
+Black people were hired by the WPA as supervisors in the North; of 10,000 WPA supervisors in the South, only 11 were Black.
+Historian Anthony Badger argues "New Deal programs in the South routinely discriminated against black people and perpetuated segregation."
 In its first few weeks of operation, Civilian Conservation Corps (CCC) camps in the North were integrated.
-By July 1935, practically all the CCC camps in the United States were segregated, and black people were strictly limited in the supervisory roles they were assigned.
-Philip Klinkner and Rogers Smith argue that "even the most prominent racial liberals in the New Deal did not dare to criticize Jim Crow."
-Secretary of the Interior Harold Ickes was one of the Roosevelt Administration's most prominent supporters of black people and former president of the Chicago chapter of the NAACP.
-In 1937, when Senator Josiah Bailey, a Democrat from North Carolina, accused him of trying to break down segregation laws, Ickes wrote him to deny that:
+By July 1935, practically all the CCC camps in the United States were segregated, and Black workers were strictly limited in their assigned supervisory roles.
+Philip Klinkner and Rogers Smith argue "even the most prominent racial liberals in the New Deal did not dare to criticize Jim Crow."
+Secretary of the Interior Harold Ickes was one of the Roosevelt Administration's most prominent supporters of Black people and former president of the Chicago chapter of the NAACP.
+In 1937, when Senator Josiah Bailey, a Democrat from North Carolina, accused him of trying to break down segregation laws, Ickes wrote him a rebuttal, saying: